McMinnville High School

-McMinnville High School is a public high school located in McMinnville, Oregon, United States.
+McMinnville High School (colloquially Mac High or MHS) is a public high school located in McMinnville, Oregon.
+The school is the fourth largest comprehensive school (and fifth overall) in the state.

 History

 Prior to 1876, high school students in the McMinnville area attended school at McMinnville College.
 From 1876 to 1910, McMinnville offered a two-year high school education through the Cook School (a single schoolhouse incorporating all grades).
 High school students took courses on the top floor of the building.
 The current four-year high school program was adopted in fall 1910 with the opening of McMinnville High School.
-It is to this school that the current McMinnville High School traces its lineage.
+It is to this school that MHS traces its lineage.

-The oldest wing of the current high school opened in 1956, and has since been remodeled eleven times to accommodate the growing student population of McMinnville, Oregon.The latest renovation was completed Fall 2019.
+The oldest wing of the current high school opened in 1956, and has since been remodeled eleven times to accommodate the growing student population of McMinnville.
+The latest renovation was completed Fall 2019.

-Hayden and Abby Catt attended the school, and participated on the swim team, before moving to Texas, where they stood trial for robbing banks there.

 Academics

 In 2008, 75% of the school's seniors received their high school diploma.
 Of 459 students, 343 graduated, 60 dropped out, 3 received a modified diploma, and 53 are still in high school.